DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems: Discontinuity Embedded Deep Energy Method

 \subsection{Weak discontinuities}

-Weak discontinuities occur in various solid mechanic problems, including inclusions, material interfaces, etc. In these problems, displacements are continuous across the interface, while the normal derivative has a jump discontinuity.
+Weak discontinuities occur in heterogeneous solid mechanics problems.
+In these problems, displacements are continuous across the material interface, while the normal derivative has a jump discontinuity.
 Solving interface PDE problems with such weak discontinuities has been widely discussed in PINN framework \cite{jagtap2020conservative,wu2022inn,he2022mesh,wang2022cenn,wang2020mesh,hu2022discontinuity,tseng2023cusp,yao2023deep,sarma2024interface}.
 Here we use a ramp function proposed by Tseng \cite{tseng2023cusp} to produce jump normal derivative:

 where $\varphi$ is the SDF to track the material interface.
-The neural network approximation $\bm{u}_{NN}(\bm{x},\gamma_{inter})$ keeps continuous across the interface.
+The neural network approximation $NN(\bm{x},\gamma_{inter})$ keeps continuous across the interface.
 Then the normal derivative can be directly derived by the chain rule:

 where ${\partial\gamma_{inter}}/{\partial n}= \operatorname{sgn}(\varphi)$.
 It can be observed that the jump in normal derivative is allowed: